-'Zany' EURO 2020 kicks off, but economic impact will be limited | DW | 11.06.2021
+'Zany' Euro 2020 kicks off, but economic impact will be limited | DW | 11.06.2021

 Still a good month for UEFA

-Economically speaking, EURO 2020 is unrecognizable to its counterparts of recent years.
-While EURO 2016 provided an obvious boon to the French economy, EURO 2012 was also important in the development of the Polish and Ukrainian economies, for different reasons.

-The two countries spent around €31 billion in advance of that tournament, with the vast majority being spent on roads, airports, railways and other infrastructure.
-While in the years after the tournament, Ukraine was beset by the Donbas war, Poland's infrastructural investment continues to reap longer-term benefits for the country.
+The two countries spent around €31 billion in advance of that tournament, with the vast majority going toward roads, airports, railways and other infrastructure.
+While in the years after the tournament, Ukraine was beset by the Donbass war, Poland's infrastructural investment continues to reap longer-term benefits for the country.

-One group that is very likely to benefit economically from EURO 2020 is UEFA, the administrative body of football in Europe.
-Through its lucrative sale of broadcast and commercial rights for the competition, the European Championships has become a serious profit generator in recent years.

 The pandemic is likely to have an impact on this year's figures and UEFA's financial report next year will ultimately tell the full picture.
 But the organizing body's revenues will still be insulated in a way that the bars, hotels and restaurants of the host cities can only dream of.